slaclab/rogue/README_docker.md

 # Docker Image with Rogue

-Docker images with Rogue are automatically generated and uploaded to Docekr hub, in the following repositories:
+Docker images with Rogue are automatically generated and uploaded to Docker hub, in the following repositories:

 - Docker images with tagged (stable) version of Rogue: https://hub.docker.com/r/tidair/rogue/